-Early Departure and Earned Credit
+Early Departure

-Under emergency situations, students may be allowed to leave school prior to the end of a semester and retain credit.
+Under emergency situations students may be allowed to leave school prior to the end of a semester.
 Approval from the Administration must be received at least two weeks prior to the student's last day in school.
 If approved, it will be the student's responsibility to satisfy all course requirements with administrator/counselor approval.